-Temporal and Spatial Patterns of Late Pleistocene Glaciation in Alaska especially true for the penultimate glacier advance, which for decades was suspected to post-date the last interglaciation (Hamilton, 1986b, 1994; Hamilton et al., 2001).
-The penultimate advance culminated between 60 and 50 ka, based on cosmogenic exposure ages of moraine boulders in three valleys from sites up to 800 km apart (Fig. 6).
-Thus, we conclude with some certainty that the largest advance of mountain glaciers during the late Pleistocene occurred prior to the global LGM, and likely during MIS 4 or early during MIS 3.
-Although not yet dated in the Brooks Range, penultimate moraines there are likely of similar age, because they post date the Old Crow tephra (Hamilton, 2001).
-Penultimate drift in some locations might pre-date the late Pleistocene, such as in the Delta River valley (Begét and Keskinen, 2003).
-In other valleys of the north Alaska Range, however, penultimate drift is late Pleistocene age (Dortch, 2006), in agreement with ages from elsewhere in the state, suggesting that the relative extent of glacier advances in the Delta River valley was anomalous.
+The application of new geochronological methods in Alaska has greatly improved the understanding of the timing of mountain glacier fluctuations during the Late Pleistocene.
+This is especially true for the penultimate glacier advance, which for decades was suspected to post-date the last interglaciation (Hamilton, 1986b, 1994, 2001).
+The penultimate advance culminated between 60 and 50 ka, based on cosmogenic exposure ages of moraine boulders in three valleys from sites up to 800 km apart (Fig. 6; Table 1).
+An alternative interpretation of these cosmogenic exposure ages is that they represent farminimum ages for an older termination of the penultimate advance, perhaps due to either moraine degradation or boulder surface erosion prohibiting older ages.
+We reject this alternative explanation for several reasons.
+First, there are many cosmogenic exposure ages on Alaskan moraine boulders that pre-date the 60-50 ka interval (Briner et al., 2005).
+Second, there are several moraines that date to the 60-50 ka interval from across Alaska, including new data from the Yukon Territory (see below).
+Finally, if the penultimate advance terminated earlier (e.g., MIS 6 or MIS 5), there should be a skewed distribution of ages older than the 60-50 ka interval.
+Thus, we conclude with some certainty that the largest advance of mountain glaciers during the Late Pleistocene occurred prior to the global LGM, and likely culminated near the end of MIS 4 or early during MIS 3.

+Although not yet dated in the Brooks Range, penultimate moraines there are likely of similar age, because they post-date the Old Crow tephra (Hamilton, 2001).
+Penultimate drift in some locations might pre-date the Late Pleistocene, such as in the Delta River valley (Begét and Keskinen, 2003).
+In other valleys of the north Alaska Range, however, penultimate drift is Late Pleistocene age (Dortch, 2006), in agreement with ages from elsewhere in the state, suggesting that the relative extent of glacier advances in the Delta River valley may have been anomalous.
 A pulse of loess deposition in the Tanana River valley (Begét, 2001) that appears to coincide with MIS 4 supports the notion of a regionally significant early Wisconsin glacier advance in the north Alaska Range (Fig. 6).
+The discrepancy between the MIS 6 age of the Delta Moraine and Late Pleistocene age assignments for penultimate moraines elsewhere could be reconciled by mapping by T. Hamilton (pers. comm.) that reveals a moraine/outwash sequence between the Delta and Donnelly (LGM) moraines.
+The regional morphostratigraphy may be further complicated by active Late Pleistocene tectonism along the north flank of the central Alaska Range (Matmon et al., 2006).